sigp/lighthouse/book/src/suggested-fee-recipient.md

 1. `--suggested-fee-recipient` provided to the VC.
 1. `--suggested-fee-recipient` provided to the BN.

+## Strict Fee Recipient

+If the flag `--strict-fee-recipient` is set in the validator client, Lighthouse will refuse to sign any block whose `fee_recipient` does not match the `suggested_fee_recipient` sent by this validator.
+This applies to both the normal block proposal flow and block proposals through the builder API.
+Proposals through the builder API are more likely to have a discrepancy in `fee_recipient` so you should be aware of how your connected relay sends proposer payments before using this flag.
+If this flag is used, a fee recipient mismatch in the builder API flow will result in a fallback to the local execution engine for payload construction, where a strict fee recipient check will still be applied.

 ### 1. Setting the fee recipient in the `validator_definitions.yml`

 Users can set the fee recipient in `validator_definitions.yml` with the `suggested_fee_recipient`